 Homemade lechon manok!
 Juicy, aromatic, and flavorful roasted chicken that is truly Filipino.
 The best thing about it?
-It’s homemade!
-No charcoal or rotisserie needed.
+It's homemade!
+No charcoal or rotisserie is needed.
 That means you can easily make this whenever.
 You just need your good old trusty oven.

 Lechon Manok Key Ingredients